oshiryaeva/cuba-cli-screenshots/Custom-templates.md

 ### 1. Templates basics

-All user templates should be in the `$USER_HOME/.haulmont/cli/templates` directory.
-Template itself is a directory with descriptor file template.xml and files used in generation, optionally divided by CUBA Platform version in separate version directories.
+All user templates should be located in the `$USER_HOME/.haulmont/cli/templates` directory.
+The template itself is a directory with descriptor file template.xml and files used in generation, optionally divided by CUBA Platform version in separate version directories.

-So the template structure may be following:
+So, the template structure may be following:
 ```
 .
 +--template.xml